Welcome to Transformative Healing Dolls BLOG

 Ancient goddess bodies as symbols and source

 Take a look at these original sculptures of goddesses from ancient times.
-In the wonderful book, Way of the Rose: The Radical Path of the Divine Feminine Hidden in the Rosary, which describes the rosary as having originated in symbolism such as these ancient goddess bodies, the authors describe how these ancient goddess sculptures were usually quite small.
-Instead of meant for display, the were intended to be held in the hand, carried as talisman of support and protection.
+In the wonderful book, Way of the Rose: The Radical Path of the Divine Feminine Hidden in the Rosary, the authors describe how these ancient goddess sculptures were usually quite small.
+Instead of meant for display, the were intended to be held in the hand, carried as talisman of support and protection, just as now, many carry the rosary in their hands for comfort and protection.

-This reminds me of the story that recently came out in the NYTimes (of course it was out much longer than that but this was when it first came to my attention) that contrary to what had been previously been assumed, it was not men who created most of the cave paintings that have been discovered in places like France and Greece.
+This reminds me of the story that recently came out in the New York Times, that contrary to what had been previously been assumed, it was not men who created most of the cave paintings that have been discovered in places like France and Greece.
 It turns out that more than half of these paintings were created by women.
 I am not sure how they were able to figure this out, but what an amazing discovery.
 To me, it confirms the idea that early, preverbal societies were matriarchal and mostly peaceful.
 And that instead of focusing on war and struggle, the paintings they created were about mothers and babies (animal and human), representations of nature and of a mother goddess.

-These sculptures with their earthy shapes could also be an inspiration for a symbol of mother earth and of nurturance and protection.
+These sculptures with their earthy and simple shapes could also be an inspiration for you to create a symbol of nurturance and protection.
 They also serve as an antidote to the overly skinny models of feminine figures that are forced upon us in modern society.

 Some links to artist friends whose use of symbolism in their art inspire me